jacup101/droneVR/README.md

 # Other Notes
 - There is a lot of code in this repo not written by me, which comes from the Oculus Integration SDK.
 Code written by me can be found in the Scripts and Tools directories.
 There are also many directories containing work done by me which is not code.
 - As mentioned above, there are known bugs running the game with PCVR
+- Level design is possible, but not streamlined at the moment.
+Further work will be done on this soon.